 My gap year wasn’t exactly the most adventurous backpacking trip, but it had a profound effect on my life and career.

 When I was choosing my A-levels, age 16, I didn’t really have a clear idea of what I wanted to do with my life.
-I decided to study maths, physics and geography, based on what I thought were my best subjects.
-I did have a general interest in these subjects and I did pretty well at school.
-I wasn’t the smartest in the class, but I was in the top sets for most things.
+Based on what I thought were my best subjects, I chose math, physics, and geography.
+As a student, I did well in these subjects and had a general interest in them.
+For most things, I wasn’t the smartest in the class, but I was in the top sets.
 And although I did a graphic design GCSE, I’d always thought of myself more as a technical than a creative person.

 Growing up in a very typical middle class household meant that I never really questioned the idea of going to university, it was just a given.
 So, based on the subjects I was studying at A-level and the fact that I didn’t really know what I wanted to do after university, I decided I should look for physics degrees.
 My thought being that physics would be general enough that I could do whatever l liked afterwards.

 The idea of a gap year didn’t cause much debate either.
 My dad is Australian, I have an Australian passport, and I have more family in Australia than in the UK – spending a year working and travelling in Australia seemed obvious.

 So, age 18, with my accepted offer to study physics at Nottingham University deferred and my (not as good as I’d hoped) A-level results, I packed my backpack and headed to Sydney.

 When I arrived, I went to stay with my uncle in Surry Hills, an inner city neighbourhood with plenty of atmosphere.
 My uncle was an art director who worked on TV commercials.